 Three Gorges Dam, China

 The dam site sits near Yichang in Hubei province.
-Yichang has its own airport with regular flights from Shanghai, Beijing, and Chongqing.
+Yichang has its own airport with flights from Shanghai, Beijing, and Chongqing.
 High-speed rail connects Yichang to Wuhan in about an hour and to Beijing in around 4.5 hours.
 From Yichang city, the dam is about 40 kilometres by taxi or bus.

 The Dam Site

-The Three Gorges Dam Scenic Area has organised tourist facilities: observation decks on the hillside above the dam, a dam face viewpoint, and the ship lock area where vessels are raised or lowered through a series of five locks taking about 3-4 hours.
-Watching a freight vessel navigate the locks is oddly compelling.
-Entry to the scenic area costs around 105 yuan for adults.
+The Three Gorges Dam Scenic Area has organised tourist facilities: observation decks on the hillside above the dam, a face viewpoint, and the five-stage ship lock system where vessels are raised or lowered over three to four hours through a sequence of water-filled chambers.
+Watching a large freight vessel navigate the locks is unexpectedly compelling – the slow hydraulics of it, the scale of the vessels versus the scale of the infrastructure holding them.

 Where to Stay